ccpaco/ccpaco/README.md

 At a Glance :
 - 🔭 I’m currently working on several projects
-- 🌱 I’m currently learning C#, JavaScript, and Machine Learning
+- 🌱 Mainly growing in C#, JavaScript, and Python.
+And Machine Learning!
-- 👯 I’m looking to collaborate on anything that challenges Climate Change and improves UX and happiness!
+- 👯 I’m looking to collaborate on anything that challenges Climate Change and improves UX and happiness for people.
 - 🤔 I’m looking for help with starting my career as a Full Stack Developer
 - ⚡ Fun fact: I play multiple instruments and have been a musician for 10+ years!